Be a community safety volunteer

 Through our prevention work, we strive to reduce fatalities and incidents in, on and by the water.
 And it’s our aim to halve coastal drowning in the UK and Ireland by 2024.

 Be involved in the design and implementation of our Community Lifesaving Plans.
 Each plan identifies the most popular water activities within a community so that relevant water safety advice can be given to those most at risk.
 As such, this is an ideal volunteer role for someone with an understanding of marine-based and waterside activity in the local area.

 Community safety officers lead and help coordinate the community safety advisers.

 Use your good communication and people skills to deliver RNLI water safety advice to members of the community.
 A knowledge of local water activities is desirable but by no means a requirement to be considered for this role.

-  Alternatively, contact our Volunteering Team to see if there are any community safety volunteering opportunities in your area.
+If you can't find a relevant role, contact our Volunteering Team to see if there are any other community safety volunteering opportunities in your area.